 What does this mean for the NRIs?
 Does the house property they own in India fall under FATCA?
 Or if that house property in India is rented out, does that need to be reported?

 The simple answer is NO.

-With the background of FATCA agreement the Indian Government has also amended the Income Tax Law in India.
+With the background of the FATCA agreement, the Indian Government has also amended the Income Tax Law in India.
 This lays down the procedures that an Indian financial institution has to follow regarding the reporting under FATCA.
-In case of a violation and non-reporting of an account information, the financial institution has been advised to close the account.
+In case of a violation and non-reporting of account information, the financial institution has been advised to close the account.